Bootstrapping Globally Optimal Variational Calculus Solutions: Nonstandard Case Studies in Global Optimality

 What is remarkable about this simple example is that none of the classical conditions stated in variational calculus regarding sufficient conditions for optimality apply.
-This is not a hyperbolic space, the functional is not convex, etc. And moreover, from this simple example it is possible to bootstrap up to multi-dimensional problems where global optimality is guaranteed.
+This is not a hyperbolic space, the functional is not convex, etc. And in addition to all of this, the regularity conditions on $m$ needed for the E-L equations to hold can be relaxed.
+Moreover, as will be seen later, from this simple example it is possible to bootstrap up to {\blue cases in which $y(t)$ is replaced by a path defined in a multi-dimensional space and where global optimality is still guaranteed.}